-STUDENT DISCIPLINARY POLICY & CODE OF CONDUCT
+STUDENT DISCIPLINARY POLICY & LEARNING AGREEMENT

 The aim of this policy is to address continuous breaches of conduct by students while attending a course at DCAS.
-Students, as part of their enrolment contract, agree to follow this Disciplinary Policy and adhere to the Code of Conduct displayed across the school.
+Students, as part of their enrolment contract, agree to follow this Disciplinary Policy and adhere to the Learning Agreement displayed across the school.
 All breaches of Student Discipline will be recorded in the student's file.